Ballroom Dancing = Partnership

 But Bolero is much slower, more polished and more dramatic than Rumba.

 Bolero timing: slow, quick-quick.
 Bolero is a more demanding dance.
-The amount of body control and balance required to dance at this measured tempo is bigger than in other dances.
+The body control and balance required to dance at this measured tempo is bigger than in other dances.
 Bolero is the American “show dance” and is greatly admired by the advanced dancers.

 Mambo